thalamicseg/hipsthomasdocker/README.md

 /path/to/thomas_wmn.sh WMn.nii.gz
 ```

-### Building and Running with Apptainer (nee Singularity):
+### or Running with Apptainer (nee Singularity):

-#### Building the Apptainer Container
+Linux users who use Apptainer instead of Docker (e.g., HPC users) can pull the HIP-THOMAS Docker container directly from DockerHub and build an Apptainer (.sif) container from it.

 >[!TIP]
 Users who have sufficient permissions on their machine can install Apptainer using the instructions found here https://apptainer.org/docs/admin/main/installation.html.

-Linux users who use Apptainer instead of Docker (e.g., HPC users) can pull the HIP-THOMAS Docker container directly from DockerHub and build an Apptainer (.sif) container from it.
+#### Building the Apptainer Container

-**Please be patient** as Apptainer must download and convert the entire HIPS-THOMAS Docker container.
+**Please be patient** when building the container, as Apptainer must download and convert the entire HIPS-THOMAS Docker container.
 ```
 apptainer build sthomas.sif docker://anagrammarian/sthomas
 ```

-#### Running with Apptainer at the Command Line
+#### Using Apptainer at the Command Line
 >[!NOTE]
 >The container (`sthomas.sif`) can be saved and run from any convenient directory and, therefore, must be explicitly specified in the Apptainer command.
 For example, if you save the container in your home bin directory (~/bin), you would specify the path to it as `~/bin/sthomas.sif`.
 (In the examples below, the path is specified as `/path/to/sthomas.sif`)